Yogendra0Sharma/hello_npm_package/README.md

 You have to change version number as verion symentic manner

 Old version :- 1.0.0
 update to new version :- 1.0.1

 	npm version 1.0.1

-after updating version, publish the package.
+After updating version, publish the package.

 Beta and Release versions
 ---